ikanher/numpy-MNIST/documentation/testing.md

 # Testing

-The program is tested with unit tests, integration tests, usage testing and standard Machine Learning testing standards.
+The program is tested with unit tests, standard Machine Learning testing and usage testing.

+Maybe some kind of automated integration tests will be introduced, but this decision hasn't settled yet.

 ## Unit testing

 The individual parts of the program (dataloader, layers, losses) are unit tested.

 The forward pass is tested by using expected inputs and outputs.
-The correct inputs and outputs where either generated using PyTorch or found on internet sources like Wikipedia.
+The correct inputs and outputs where either generated using PyTorch or found on internet sources like Wikipedia or online courses.

 The backward pass is tested using [Gradient Checking](http://ufldl.stanford.edu/wiki/index.php/Gradient_checking_and_advanced_optimization).
 Code for Gradient Checking was borrowed from [CS231n Assignment 1](http://cs231n.github.io/assignments2016/assignment1/) and then applied for testing the backward pass of the individual layers.